marcodelapierre/illumina-nf/README.md

 1. Depending on the nature of the input files, if you need to ***interleave*** rather than to *merge* the read pairs you can achieve so by using the optional flag `--interleave`.

 2. If you need to use the ***reverse-complement*** of a reference sequence or contig, just append the suffix `/rc`, or `_rc`, to its ID, as in `HG970869.1/rc` or `NODE_1/rc`.

+3. By default, read mapping to reference sequences is performed independently for each sequence from the input list.
+In alternative, a ***cascade mode*** is available for read mapping, where mapping is performed in an ordered, progressive way.
+Here, the first read mapping is performed against the first sequence in the input list using all input reads;  then the second read mapping is performed against the second sequence, by considering only those reads that went unmapped in the previous mapping step;  the process continues until all input sequences are processed.
+   To activate cascade mapping use the optional flag `--cascade`.
+Note how the *ordered set* of input reference sequences is an information that needs to be retained at the alignment step, to uniquely identify the cascade mapping process.
+For this reason, you need to provide two sets of reference sequences for the alignment step:  as an example, `--seqs='SEQ1,SEQ2,SEQ3,SEQ4'` has the full set of sequences from the cascade mapping step, whereas the new flag `--cascade_align_seqs='SEQ1,SEQ3'` has the subset of sequences that have been chosen for the alignment.

 ### Optional parameters